Georgia

 Walking guidance (Dartlo) – the optional walk from Dartlo to the abandoned village is a constant steep incline and takes around 40 minutes up and around 25 minutes down.
 Only those with good fitness and good footwear should attempt it.
 It is also not suitable for those with vertigo issues.
 Those that do not wish to do this walk can relax in Dartlo.

-Today is free to enjoy the peace and tranquillity of Upper Omalo, perhaps taking a camera to the watchtowers and observing the ever-changing light and cloud formations.
-For those wishing to be more active, it’s possible arrange a trek which can be discussed locally with the guide.
-Overnight guesthouse.
+Today you have the option to simply enjoy the peace and tranquillity of Upper Omalo; perhaps take your camera up to the watchtowers and immerse yourself in the ever-changing light and cloud formations.
+For those that wish to be more active, it will be possible to do a walk and this can be discussed with the guide.
+Our hosts at the guesthouse will also provide a demonstration of traditional Georgian cookery.
+Overnight local guesthouse.
 (BLD)

 (Approximate driving time: seven to eight-hours)

-This morning we drive back to Tbilisi, once again traversing Abano Pass.
-Depending upon the road conditions, we expect to arrive back in the Alazani Valley by 1.00pm.
-Lunch will be taken at a local restaurant overlooking the valley, before continuing through fine scenery and over the Gorombi Pass back to Tbilisi.
-Tonight, we enjoy Georgian food at a restaurant in Tbilisi.
-Overnight Kalasi Hotel, or similar.
+Depart early at around 8am for the journey back to Tbilisi once again traversing the majestic Abano Pass.
+Depending on the road conditions, expect to arrive back in the Alazani Valley by approximately 1pm.
+Lunch will be taken in a local restaurant overlooking the valley before continuing through fine scenery and over the Gombori Pass back to Tbilisi.
+Tonight, enjoy local Georgian food at a local restaurant in Tbilisi.
+Overnight Kalasi Hotel or similar.
 (BL)

 Today is a final day at leisure for you to enjoy wonderful Tbilisi at leisure and reflect on the epic trip into Tusheti.
 Overnight Kalasi Hotel or similar.
 (B)